 If you’ve been thinking of a Miami road trip, but aren’t sure that the timing is right, relax.
 There are plenty of ways to enjoy Miami.

 Miami is a hustling, bustling city on Florida’s East Coast and the sixth most densely populated major city in the United States.
 It is known as a leader in finance, commerce, culture, arts, and international trade, not only in Florida, but on a global scale.

 But people don’t just travel to Miami for business.
 The city is also a top tourist destination for domestic and international travelers.
 In fact, Miami ranks second, after New York, as a major tourism hub for international visitors.
 It is also nicknamed the “Cruise Capital of World” and the “Capital of Latin America” given it’s large Cuban-American population.

 Miami is also a popular party town.
 For the gay community, this is no exception.
-While parties are on hold right now, there are plenty of things to see and do on a gay Miami road trip.
+There are plenty of things to see and do on a gay Miami road trip.

 How Gay is Miami?

 That’s like asking how gay is Jack McFarland.
 Duh – GAY!
 While all of Miami is LGBTQ-welcoming, South Beach is known as the gay hub of the community.
 More specifically, the 12th Street Beach area.

 With that being said, Miami has seen a shift in LGBTQ nightlife and tourism.
 Like many cities, as Miami’s LGBTQ community becomes more accepted into mainstream society, the need for gay bars and clubs seems to diminish.

 Still, there is a strong LGBTQ community in Miami.
 Miami is also home to the most diverse LGBTQ community in Florida.
 If you want to hang with gay white boys or middle-aged women, head to Fort Lauderdale or St Petersburg.
 But if you’re looking for a little flavor and a lot of sizzle, then plan that Miami road trip now!